Computer Information Systems Major—Bachelor of Science Degree

 Most of today’s companies and businesses have a web presence, with programming, networking, and database needs.
 Because nearly all companies rely on computerized information systems, there is consistent demand for skilled employees to develop and maintain them.

 In PCC’s computer information systems major, students prepare for a variety of industry positions by learning to plan, program, and manage computer information systems, networks, databases, and websites.
-Students receive hands-on experience in a broad range of technologies and programming languages, gaining the logical thinking and disciplined documentation necessary to work with computer information systems.
+Students receive hands-on experience in a broad range of technologies and programming languages, gaining the logical thinking and disciplined documentation skills necessary to work with computer information systems.

 With excellent training and valuable experience, graduates can enter the field or further their studies in graduate programs.